Quashquame: 1804 Treaty of St. Louis

 Quashquame is best known as the leader of the 1804 delegation to St. Louis that ceded lands in western Illinois and northeast Missouri to the U.S. government under the supervision of William Henry Harrison.
-This treaty was disputed, as the Sauk argued the delegation was not authorized to sign treaties and the delegates did not understand what they were signing.
-Black Hawk, a frequent visitor to Quashquame's village, lamented this treaty in his autobiography.
+This treaty was disputed, as the Sauk argued the delegation was not authorized to sign treaties, and the delegates did not understand what they were signing.
+A frequent visitor to Quashquame's village, Black Hawk lamented this treaty in his autobiography.
 The Sauk and Meskwaki delegation had been sent to negotiate the release of a murder suspect and to make amends for the killing, not to conduct land treaties.
 The treaty was a primary cause of Sauk displeasure with the U.S. government and caused many Sauk, including Black Hawk, to side with the British during the War of 1812.

 Fort Madison and the War of 1812

-Zebulon Pike noted rumors that Quashquame was leading a large group of 500 Sauk, Meskwaki, and Ioway near the Missouri River west of St. Louis in 1806.
-This village might have been at Moniteau Creek in the south part of Cooper County, Missouri, where he was later known to have a temporary village.
-Quashuame was back along the Mississippi by 1809, Quashquame attended several meetings with the U.S. Army at Fort Madison during the turbulent period leading up to the War of 1812.
+Zebulon Pike noted rumors that Quashquam led a large group of 500 Sauk, Meskwaki, and Ioway near the Missouri River west of St. Louis in 1806.
+This village might have been at Moniteau Creek in the southern part of Cooper County, Missouri, where he was later known to have a temporary village.
+Quashquame was back along the Mississippi by 1809.
+Quashquame attended several meetings with the U.S. Army at Fort Madison during the turbulent period leading up to the War of 1812.
 Quashquame and his band of Sauk remained neutral during the war.

-In the Spring of 1809 several Sauk, possibly led by Black Hawk, attempted to storm Fort Madison.
-They were held at bay by threat of cannon fire.
-The next day Quashquame and two other Sauk leaders attempted to restore relations with the United States Army, telling the commander, Alpha Kingsley, that the offending parties were acting on their own and had left the region.
+In the Spring of 1809, several Sauk, possibly led by Black Hawk, attempted to storm Fort Madison.
+They were held at bay by the threat of cannon fire.
+The next day, Quashquame and two other Sauk leaders tried to restore relations with the United States Army, telling the commander, Alpha Kingsley, that the offending parties were acting on their own and had left the region.
 Kingsley demonstrated the might of the Army, firing a canister of shot from a six-pounder cannon.
 The Sauk were astonished and "put their hands to their mouths with an exclamation that that shot would have killed half of them."